univention/scim-services/helm/scim-client/README.md

 true
 </pre>
 </td>
-			<td>Toggle prefill for the provisioning subscription If activated, the consumer will recieve a synthetic "create" event for all existing objets in the Domain before recieving live events.</td>
+			<td>Toggle prefill for the provisioning subscription If activated, the client will recieve a synthetic "create" event for all existing objets in the Domain before recieving live events.</td>
 		</tr>
 		<tr>
 			<td>scimConsumer.image.sha256</td>